alban-read/M1-MICRO-FORTH/riscish.md

 None.

-Memory management is Static, really it is organized as a number of stacks and pools.
+Memory management is Static, memory is organized as a number of stacks and pools.

 - The program contains a few tables of fixed sizes.

 - If you blow past a limit you will get an error message.

-- If your program exceeds a limit, just change that limit and rebuild.
+- If your program exceeds a limit, just change that limit and rebuild it.

 ### Memory - literal pools

-The compiler uses literal pools, that is a deviation from most FORTH implementations, that use a single dictionary.

 A literal pool fits in better with the whole RISC concept, rigid alignment, fixed length words, load/store, seperate code and data.